tapancargo-byte/cargo-tapango/tapango/QUICK_PRODUCTION_UPGRADE.md

 # Quick Production Upgrade Guide

+For Supabase database hardening and when to drop dev policies, see `docs/PROJECT_STATUS_AND_SUPABASE.md`.

 ## 🚀 **Ready to Eliminate the Warning?
 Upgrade to Production!**

 ### **Step 1: Create Production Instance**